Ian Greer (obstetrician)

-Ian Andrew Greer DL FRCP (born 16 April 1958) is a medical doctor who is the President and Vice Chancellor of Queen's University Belfast and formerly Vice-President of the University of Manchester and Dean of the Faculty of Medical and Human Sciences.
-He was Regius Professor of Obstetrics and Gynaecology at the University of Glasgow 2001−2007, Dean at Hull York Medical School 2007–2010, then Pro-Vice-Chancellor of the Faculty of Health and Life Sciences at the University of Liverpool 2010−2015.
+Sir Ian Andrew Greer DL FRCP (born 16 April 1958) is a Scottish medical doctor who is the 13th President and Vice-Chancellor of Queen's University Belfast and formerly Vice-President of the University of Manchester and Dean of the Faculty of Medical and Human Sciences.
+He was Regius Professor of Obstetrics and Gynaecology at the University of Glasgow 2001–2007, Dean at Hull York Medical School 2007–2010, then Pro-Vice-Chancellor of the Faculty of Health and Life Sciences at the University of Liverpool 2010−2015.

 Early life

 Greer went to Allan Glen's School in Glasgow.
 He studied at the University of Glasgow graduating with a medical degree.